 When we took that lead I think we all thought ‘OK, we are in this game and we have a chance,’ ” Kaden Riccomini said.

 But the Trojans were simply too long, too relentless – especially on the offensive boards.
-Foothill pulled down 45 rebounds, 24 on the offensive glass, giving the Trojans second-, third- and sometimes fourth-chance tries.
+Foothill pulled down 45 rebounds, 24 on the offensive glass, giving the Trojans second-, third- and sometimes fourth-chance looks.

 Near the middle of the third period, Warren Stingley, Foothill’s rebounding machine who pulled down 13 boards on Friday, missed a shot in the paint.
 He grabbed his own rebound, but missed the putback.
 He again grabbed that board and was fouled on his third shot attempt.
 He made one of two from the line.

 Two Foothill possessions later, Edward Turner missed a runner from the free-throw line only to have the ball carom off back iron to him for a second-chance floater and a 53-42 Trojans lead.

 “The rebounding was a big part of it,” Mount Shasta coach Cliff Blakely said.
 “They’re a little different than what we’re used to.
 Their size made it really challenging for our guys on the inside.
 The athleticism and quickness is a little more than we’re used to.”

 Still, the Bears wouldn’t allow the game get out of hand, cutting the Trojans’ 14-point lead to nine entering the fourth quarter.